 For more information about SeaLife Stewards, click here.

 Coast Mounted Assistance

-Coast Mounted Assistance (CMA) was established in 1973 by a local group of local San Luis Obispo County equestrians who originally assisted State Park employees to map and construct the trails system within Montaña de Oro State Park.
+Coast Mounted Assistance (CMA) was established in 1973 by a local group of San Luis Obispo County equestrians who originally assisted State Parks employees to map and construct the trails system within Montaña de Oro State Park.
 Today, this volunteer organization is part of the California State Parks Volunteers in Parks Program (VIPP).